lencx/nofwl/README.md

 ---

 **My region does not support OpenAI binding card recharge, so I am unable to proceed with the next development plan for now.
 If any friend is willing to provide an API key for the continued development of this project, please contact me.
-For details, please refer to this issues ([🙏 Request for Help: About OpenAI API Key](https://github.com/lencx/nofwl/issues/13)).**
+For details, please refer to this issue ([🙏 Request for Help: About OpenAI API Key](https://github.com/lencx/nofwl/issues/13)).**

 ---